aws/aws-sdk-java-v2/test/http-client-benchmarks/README.md

 - **Apache5-Platform**: Apache HttpClient 5.x with platform threads
 - **Apache5-Virtual**: Apache HttpClient 5.x with virtual threads

-The runner executes all benchmark variations, publishes metrics to CloudWatch, and generates a detailed comparison report showing performance improvements between implementations.
+The runner executes all benchmark variations, prints and publishes metrics to CloudWatch.

 ## Benchmark Operations